 Most people borrow during the course of their lives.
 But it’s important to be as strategic about borrowing as you are with the other areas of your financial life.

 Let’s be honest: many people borrow as part of their financial plan.
-They borrow to renovate homes, pay taxes and finance personal interests.
-They also borrow to finance businesses, education costs or other needs.
+They borrow to buy homes, pay taxes and finance personal interests.
+They also borrow to finance businesses, college educations or other needs.

-For some larger acquisitions such as these, borrowing in one lump sum isn’t always feasible.
+For these acquisitions, borrowing in one lump sum isn’t always feasible.
 As a result, over time people often end up with a cumbersome mix of mortgages, home equity loans, student loans, credit cards, and personal loans.

-This piecemeal approach to borrowing can result in suboptimal loan structures and pricing, which may create challenges with matching cash flows and debt service requirements.
+This piecemeal approach to borrowing can result in suboptimal loan structures and pricing, which may create challenges with matching cash flows to debt payments.
 Furthermore, taking an uncoordinated approach to borrowing can impede your ability to stay the course of a well-thought-out investment strategy.

 - Reduce interest costs